lookit/lookit-docs/docs/source/frame-dev-setup.rst

 1. Follow the instructions to install the `django app <install-django-project.html>`__ locally.
 Run the server.

-2. Navigate to https://localhost:8000/login/ to log in to Lookit.
+2. Navigate to https://localhost:8000/login/ to log in to CHS.
 Use the superuser credentials created in the django installation steps, and set up 2-factor authentication so you'll be able to access the researcher and admin interfaces